xmartlabs/blog/_posts/2022-02-24-intro-to-recommendations-engine.md

 ---
 layout: post
-title: How recommendation engines boost your online business
+title: Boost your online business with recommendation engines
-date: '2022-02-25T10:00:00.000-03:00'
+date: '2022-02-24T10:00:00.000-03:00'
 author: Martin Barreto
 tags: [Recommendation Engine, Recommendation Systems, Recommendation engine challenges]
 author_id: mtnBarreto
-show: false
+show: true
 category: machine-learning
 featured_image: /images/taskflow/taskflow-blogpost.jpg
 permalink: /blog/intro-to-product-recommendations-engine/
 ---

 Recommendation engines can rapidly increase online business revenue and boost customer loyalty, both crucial for sustainable growth.
-In this blog post, we’ll go through the main challenges, and pros and cons we faced implementing and deploying such solutions for a big apparel brand, the different approaches to implement recommendation engines, and best practices.```
+In this blog post, we’ll go through the main challenges, and pros and cons we faced implementing and deploying such solutions for a big apparel brand, the different approaches to implement recommendation engines, and best practices.

 First things first... what exactly is a product recommendation engine?
 And how can I take advantage and put it to work so it drives those sales?
 Keep reading to find out.